Nandha-Venkatesh/agfzb-CloudAppDevelopment_Capstone/README.md

         c) npm install express
         d) node get-dealership.js

+        (Note: If you run into an error, delete package.json, package-lock.json, and the node-modules folder in the functions directory.
+Then, rerun the commands.)

     3. Check the URL http://localhost:3000/dealerships/get.
 If you see a list of car dealerships, the server is running properly.

 # TERMINAL 2: